 Hi, my name is Marvin.

-I’m an AI researcher straddling theory and empirics.
-Right now, I am working on the theory of generative models as well as ways to augment the capabilities and safety of language models.
-Earlier this year, I graduated summa cum laude from Harvard with a B.A. in Computer Science & Mathematics.
+I’m an AI researcher working at the intersection of theory and practice.
+My current research focuses on the science and theory of generative models and developing methods to enhance the capabilities and safety of language models.
+I’ve had the privilege of collaborating with Prof. Sitan Chen and Prof. Seth Neel.
+Earlier this year, I graduated summa cum laude with highest honors from Harvard with a B.A. in Computer Science & Mathematics.

 My most recent project was on a unified theoretical framework for feature emergence in generative models (ICML 2024; ICML 2025 oral).
-We explained where high-level features such as reasoning accuracy and toxicity emerge during the sampling trajectories of diffusion models and large language models.
-This work, also presented in my thesis, was awarded both the Hoopes Prize for outstanding undergraduate research and the Captain Jonathan Fay Prize, given to the top three theses across all disciplines at Harvard College.
+In this work, we identified the mechanisms behind the emergence of high-level features, such as reasoning accuracy and toxicity, during the sampling trajectories of diffusion models and large language models.
+This work, detailed in my thesis, was recognized with both the Hoopes Prize for outstanding undergraduate research and the Captain Jonathan Fay Prize, given to the top three theses across all disciplines at Harvard College.

-I love meeting new people and chatting.
+I love to chat with and meet new people.
 Please reach out at marvin[dot]fangzhou[dot]li[at]gmail.com.

 Selected Publications